Thug-Lyfe/Commerce_Cloud_certification/README.md

     - myCustomLog.debug("some debug")
     - myCustomLog.warn("some warning")
 - Integrate, deploy, and use a service instance based on a given requirement.
+  - getSOAPService( '\<some_service\>' );
+  - LocalServiceRegistry.createService(\<some_service\>);
+  - callservice()
 - Given a use case, extend functionality or capture an event using hook extension points.
+  -
 - Given code that violates documented best practices, identify the issues and modify the code to conform with best practices including performance and scalability.
+  - dont loop all products unless necesarry
+  - get information from current product/form/customer instead of searching for it.
+  - dont loop over attributes, get them directly instead.
 - Given a business requirement, use OCAPI Shop and Data APIs to enable interoperability with an external system.
+  - connect to external server
 - Given a business requirement to perform a scheduled task, develop jobs and code job scripts.
+  - create a job (js or pipeline)
+  - enable scheduling.